xtendui/xtendui/src/gatsby/markdown/components/media/content.md

 You can also **animate background** and **add additional content inside background** to create a skeleton when image is loading.
 This demo shows **skeleton loading with jpg images** with custom logo and animated gradient as `background-image`.

+> **Use sparingly this skeleton** because if you put this animation on many images the cpu load gets high.

 <demo>
   <demoinline src="demos/components/media/skeleton">
   </demoinline>